Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes: Summary and Concluding Remarks

-Table 1 contains two different estimates for $m/T$ in the haloes of the eight galaxies, along with distance scales for the galaxies.
-The second column of table 1 lists the distances to the galaxies used in this article, while the third column contains the distance scales of the disks.\cite{Mannheim:2010xw} In column four we give the result for the mean values of $\;-\frac{d\log{{\rm \rho}}}{d\phi}$ in the regions (indicated below in parenthesis) where $\rho(\phi)$ had an exponential behavior.
-These results were obtained using the eight-parameter series fits of the rotation velocity data.
-A constant value for $\;-\frac{d\log{{\rm \rho}}}{d\phi}$ corresponds to $m/T$ for the Boltzmann gas.
-The table show that the regions exhibiting Boltzmann-like behavior are generally much larger than the disc scale.
+Our results for the fits and searches for Boltzmann-like behavior of the eight galaxies are summarized in tables 1 and 2 below.
+Table 1 contains two different estimates for $m/T$ for each spherical shell region (columns four and five), along with distance scales for the various galaxies.
+The second column of table 1 lists the distances to the galaxies used in this article, while the third column contains the distance scale of the disks.\cite{Mannheim:2010xw} In column four we give the result for the mean values of $\;-\frac{d\log{{\rm \rho}}}{d\phi}$ in the regions (indicated below in parenthesis) where $\rho(\phi)$ exhibited exponential behavior.
+(Recall, $\;-\frac{d\log{{\rm \rho}}}{d\phi}$ is a constant, namely $m/T$, for the Boltzmann gas.)
+The results were obtained using the eight-parameter series fits of the rotation velocity data described in section 2.
+The table shows that the regions exhibiting Boltzmann-like behavior are generally much larger than the disk scale.
 For the examples of NGC 5055, as well as for NGC 2841, these regions are $\sim 15 $ kpc, corresponding to roughly four times the distance scale of the disk.
+Also, the inner boundary $r=R_{ {\tt G}}$ of the spherical shell is greater than the disk scale.
+Baryonic matter is expected to be subdominant at such distances. {\it Thus, dark matter should give the dominant contribution to the total mass density in the spherical shell $R_{ {\tt G}}\le r\le R_{ {\tt max}}$, and it should therefore be responsible for the apparent Boltzmann-like behavior.}

-In column five of table 1 we give another determination of $m/T$.
-The latter was obtained from the fit of the rotation curve data to the model of a self-gravitating Boltzmann gas developed in section 3.
-The fit was applied to the region $R_{ {\tt G}}\le r\le R_{ {\tt max}}$ given in parenthesis given below.
-The different determinations of $m/T$ in these regions are generally in agreement with each other.
-We note that after assuming that $m$ is a universal constant, we can compare the relative effective temperatures in the regions of the eight dark matter haloes.
+As stated above, column four is an estimate of $m/T$ in the region $R_{ {\tt G}}\le r\le R_{ {\tt max}}$, which was obtained utilizing the eight-parameter fit.
+Column five of table 1 gives another determination for $m/T$ in the same region.
+These values were obtained in section 4 by making a fit of the rotation curve data to solutions of the equation for a self-gravitating Boltzmann gas.
+The two different determinations of $m/T$ are generally in agreement with each other for the eight galaxies.
+We note that after assuming that the (dark matter) mass $m$ is a universal constant, we can compare the relative effective temperatures of (dark matter in) the spherical shells of the eight dark matter haloes.
 We get

-Of course, these relative temperatures are not necessarily correlated with the temperatures of the baryonic matter in the galaxies.